CaesarXInsanium/COMPTIA_A-_Notes/1001_study.md

 - cat 6 is minimun required for 10 Gbps
 - all ethernet networks ca hvae UTP STP and coax cabling

+### SAS

+- Serial interface
+- point-to-point connection
+- does not require bus termination

 ### Copper Cabling Specifications

 T568A